-Ruffles have a more complicated, bold history then you’d think, and they always seem to appear back on modern clothing.
-Since they are one of 2018’s biggest trend, let us tell you more about this fun fashion detail, including tips on how to wear them this summer!
+Ruffles fashion history is more complicated then you’d think, and they always seem to appear back on modern clothing.
+Since they are one of 2019’s biggest trend, let us tell you more about this fun fashion detail, including tips on how to wear them this summer!

-What do you think of when you think about ruffles?
+What do you think of when you think about what ruffle meaning?
 Maybe a little 50’s girl with blonde ringlets, wearing a baby blue, ruffled dress with Mary-Jane shoes underneath.
 Or one of those Southern Belles in old movies, with long, white dresses with ruffled details.
-When you think about it, ruffles may seem outdated and old-fashioned.
+When you think about it, clothes with ruffles fashion may seem outdated and old-fashioned.
 Truth is, they haven’t always been feminine, and they are much cooler and cutting edge than you think.

 Ruffles were once unisex

-In the 18th century, the ruffled details were incorporated in sleeves and ties and became a bit more gentle.
+In the 18th century, the ruffles details were incorporated in sleeves and ties and became a bit more gentle.
 The ruffle was still everywhere, and this time around also gained popularity amongst lower-class citizens.
-Victorian women wore complicated, dramatic dresses with bustles, tiers, and ruffles, and the dandy’s made a fashion statement with ruffled collars and neckties, which gave them a bit of a decadent and feminine look.
+Victorian women wore complicated, dramatic dresses with bustles, tiers, ruffles ribbons and lace, and the dandy’s made a fashion statement with ruffled collars and neckties, which gave them a bit of a decadent and feminine look.

-In the 20th century up until now, the ruffle steered away from male clothes and slowly became a feminine fashion detail.
+In the 20th century up until now, the ruffles history steered away from male clothes and slowly became a feminine fashion detail.
 In the 50’s it became heavily associated with girliness, innocence, and sweetness, further emphasizing the woman’s quiet, meek role in society.
-In the 80’s ruffles started to become bigger and more ‘out there’.
+In the ’80s ruffles started to become bigger and more ‘out there’.
 Maybe you remember those wild wedding dresses, often combined with big, curly hair?

 Stay woke, ruffle